Code-charm/DataScienceCapstone2/README.md

    3) To validate the accuracy of the "Operating Margin" values, I calculated the operating margin for each entry using the formula "Operating Profit / Total Sales = Operating Margin", and compared the calculated values with the original numbers in the dataset.
 A total of 848 rows with a mismatch were found.
 Upon a closer look, I concluded that the miscrepancies between the calculated values and the original values are so minor that they could be ignored.

 ### 3. EDA
-I plotted a timeline chart using aggregated monthly sales volume to show that Adidas US sales have been consistently increasing from 2020 to 2021, suggesting a positive upward trend.
+A timeline chart was plotted using aggregated monthly sales volume, revealing that Adidas US sales had been consistently increasing from 2020 to 2021, indicating a positive upward trend.
-Based upon boxplots on the
+Boxplots were constructed for all numerical columns to visualize feature value distributions.
+Notably, 'Price per Unit' and 'Operating Margin' exhibited normal distributions.
+Conversely, 'Units Sold,' 'Total Sales,' and 'Operating Profit' displayed right-skewed distributions, with the majority of entries concentrated at the lower range (left) and extending towards the higher values (right).
+Sales segmentation was conducted by "Region", "Retailer", "Product" and "Sales Method" respectively.
+One interesting finding was that the top sales category wasn't always the top one in operating profit, which led me to question whether or not a trade-off of revenue for sales was applied to achieve the high sales volume for those categories with high sales volumes and low profit margins.

+### 4. Preprocessing & Modeling
+Since the dataset contains time ordered data, I've chosen to test out three commonly used time series models for our forecasting project.
+1. ARIMA (AutoRegressive Integrated Moving Average)
+2. SARIMA (Seasonal AutoRegressive Integrated Moving Average)
+3. Facebook Prophet
+A consistent modeling process is followed for each model, while slight variations haven been accommodated to leverage the unique strengths and features inherent in each one.